microsoft/fluentui/apps/stress-test/README.md

 - **targets**: Different implementation targets.
 For example: "v8" for Fluent UI v8, "v9" for Fluent UI v9, "wc" for Fluent UI Web Components.
 - **test cases**: Different test cases to run against a given scenario.
 For example, you might want to test mounting performance for a scenario.

+## Glossary

+- **scenario**: A testing scenario for a specific line of investigation.
+For example, if you wanted to compare the performance of different `Button` implementations you might create a "button-test" scenario for various targets.
+- **targets**: Different implementation targets.
+For example: "v8" for Fluent UI v8, "v9" for Fluent UI v9, "wc" for Fluent UI Web Components.
+- **test cases**: Different test cases to run against a given scenario.
+For example, you might want to test mounting performance for a scenario.

 ## Development

 Use `yarn start` and select `@fluentui/stress-test` from the list of options to start the application in development mode.